^

 Nodular form of breast cancer

-Possible as one or more nodes.
-The size of the tumor is related to the growth rate and the time of their detection.
-Proper determination of the size of the tumor is important for choosing the tactics of treatment.
-Everyone knows a weak correlation between clinically, radiographically and mammographically determined and true histological sizes of the lesions in the mammary gland.
-Ultrasound of the mammary glands gives the best ratio of the sizes of malignant tumors of the mammary gland in comparison with the data of X-ray mammography and their clinical definition.
-When comparing tumor sizes with pathomorphological data, the correlation coefficient for one data is 0.77 for palpation, 0.79 for x-ray mammography and 0.91 for ultrasound of the mammary glands.
-According to other data - 0.79 for clinical measurements, 0.72 for x-ray mammography and 0.84 for ultrasound of the mammary glands.
+It can be in the form of one or more nodes.
+The size of the tumor is related to the growth rate and time of their detection.
+Correct determination of the tumor size is important for choosing the treatment tactics.
+Everyone knows about the weak correlation between the clinically determined, X-ray mammographic and true, histological sizes of formations in the mammary gland.
+Ultrasound of the mammary glands gives a better ratio of the sizes of malignant tumors of the mammary gland compared to the data of X-ray mammography and their clinical determination.
+When comparing the size of the tumor with pathomorphological data, the correlation coefficient according to some data is 0.77 for palpation, 0.79 for X-ray mammography and 0.91 for ultrasound of the mammary glands.
+According to other data - 0.79 for clinical determination of sizes, 0.72 for X-ray mammography and 0.84 for ultrasound of the mammary glands.

-With echography, you can differentiate your own tumor boundary from fibrotic reactions (desmoplasia) of surrounding tissues.
+With echography, it is possible to differentiate the tumor's own border from fibrous reactions (desmoplasia) of surrounding tissues.
 With palpation and X-ray mammography, it is impossible to differentiate desmoplasia from a tumor.
-On X-ray photographs, desmoplasia looks like part of a malignant tumor.
+On X-ray images, desmoplasias look like part of a malignant tumor.

-For a long time, distal weakening was considered as the most constant sign of tumor malignancy.
-However, in the works of Kabayashi et al. (1987) it was proved that the occurrence of acoustic effects behind tumors is caused by the presence and amount of connective tissue.
+For a long time, distal weakening was considered the most constant sign of tumor malignancy.
+However, in the works of Kabayashi et al. (1987) it was proven that the occurrence of acoustic effects behind tumors is caused by the presence and amount of connective tissue.
 Acoustic shadow is determined in 30-65% of cases.

 Nodular forms of infiltrative breast cancer

-Cystic or intracavitary cancer is a rare form of a malignant tumor of the mammary gland.
-Histologically, this is a papillary cancer that occurs from the cyst wall.
-The ultrasound image can be represented by a complex of cysts with thickened walls or with solid outgrowths that extend into the cavity of the cyst.
-The second variant of the cavity form of cancer is represented by a picture of a cyst whose wall is deformed from the outside due to infiltration from the side of the growing tumor.
-In both cases, cysts can have echogenic contents.
-Cytological examination of aspirates gives more information when it is obtained from a site containing a solid component, since the amount of tumor cells in the liquid content can be very small.
-The cavity form, like a solid papillary carcinoma, is more common in older women.
-With echography, these tumors can not be well differentiated with their benign analogues.
+Cavitary or intracavitary carcinoma is a rare form of malignant breast tumor.
+Histologically, it is a papillary cancer arising from the cyst wall.
+Ultrasound imaging may show a complex of cysts with thickened walls or with solid growths protruding into the cyst cavity.
+The second variant of the cavitary form of cancer is an image of a cyst whose wall is deformed from the outside due to infiltration from the side of the tumor growing nearby.
+In both cases, cysts may have echogenic contents.
+Cytological examination of the aspirate provides more information when it is obtained from an area containing a solid component, since the number of tumor cells in the liquid contents may be very small.
+The cavitary form, like solid papillary carcinoma, is more often observed in elderly women.
+With echography, these tumors cannot be well differentiated from their benign counterparts.

-Diffuse form of breast cancer (edema-infiltrative)
+Diffuse form of breast cancer (edematous-infiltrative)

-Other malignant processes of mammary glands
+Other malignant processes of the mammary glands

 Sarcoma is an extremely rare lesion of the mammary glands.
-It arises most often from mesenchymal elements of a benign tumor, such as phylloid fibroadenoma, or from the mammary gland stroma.
-According to the literature, liposarcoma is 0.001 to 0.03% of malignant breast tumors.
-A single case of osteogenic breast sarcoma is described.
-Mammographic and echographic pattern is not specific.
+It most often arises from the mesenchymal elements of a benign tumor, such as phyllodes fibroadenoma, or from the stroma of the mammary gland.
+According to the literature, liposarcoma accounts for 0.001 to 0.03% of malignant tumors of the mammary gland.
+A single case of osteogenic sarcoma of the mammary gland has been described.
+The mammographic and echographic picture is not specific.

 Dopplerography of breast diseases